ddristi/MovieTalk/README.md

 3=> In "start" script always write "nodemon -r/dotenv/config" then the path of entry point file like index.js

 4=> maintain variable naming consistency to avoid silly errors

+5=> remember to check what data to input in postman for testing 6=> add console log in middlewars for checkinguploads